-Where a child needs additional support over and above the core funding, the school may apply for Exceptional Needs Funding (ENF).
+If a child is non-statutory age and attends an Early Years Foundation stage (EYFS) Nursery setting we can apply for additional funding.
+The Early Years Inclusion Fund is for two, three and four-year-old children in school nurseries, who are accessing their early education entitlement.
+EYIF will focus on emerging and lower level SEND, where a child requires some provision in addition to or different from the settings usual graduated approach to help children learn.
+When a child needs additional support over and above the core funding from Reception onwards, the school may apply for Exceptional Needs Funding (ENF).
 With parental agreement the Inclusion Manager will present the case for additional funding to a panel of colleagues from the local cluster of schools as part of a moderation process.
 Once agreed by the cluster group a representative from the cluster will further present the case to a Borough Moderation group.
 If agreed the additional funding is made available in the school budget.